For people new to the subject, here's some background on where we're at.

 If you find it in your heart to donate, please do.
 The Foundation is a 501(c)(3) nonprofit (as a private non-operating foundation, charitable/educational), so your donation is tax-deductible to the full extent of the law.
 Per our bylaws, members of our board may receive no salary or benefits; nor do we currently plan for any paid staff.
 Our founders and board are committed to keeping administrative expenses to the bare minimum to maximize the effect of donors’ dollars.
 We are committed to funding grant proposals on their specificity and merits, and to require accounting (receipts, etc.) as needed to ensure that grant money is spent for its designated purposes.
 Reports on outcomes are also required.

 The funding we currently have and expect is not large by the standards of most foundations.
-However, the polyamory movement has already accomplished spectacular success in public recognition and understanding on the barest of financial shoestrings.
+However, the polyamory movement has already accomplished spectacular success in public recognition and understanding on extremely thin financial shoestrings.
 We hope to help with that a bit.
 We intend for the Foundation to be an increasingly significant institution supporting creative choice in relationship structures for decades to come.